 Note: Opposition is a legal remedy against a granted European patent.
 Although an opposition division becomes responsible later than the examining division, it is still a department of first instance.
 Anyone is free to contest the grant of a patent by filing an opposition within a period of nine months after the publication of the mention of the grant in the European Patent Bulletin.
 This then initiates a formal review process during which the patent is reconsidered in the light of the objections made by the opponent(s).
 The decision of the opposition division can then be appealed before the Technical Boards of Appeal.

 The current fee can be found under Article 2 item 11 of the Rules relating to Fees.
-This fee applies irrespective of the technical field and/or complexity of the case.
+A reduced fee amount is payable by certain categories of appellant.
+The relevant fee amount applies irrespective of the technical field and/or complexity of the case.

 In the centralised procedures established by the European Patent Convention, the Boards of Appeal are the first and final judicial instance with appellate jurisdiction at European level.
 Accordingly, if a European patent is revoked by the Technical Board of Appeal, there is no further legal remedy at national level.
 If, however, a patent is upheld at the end of the appeal proceedings, a competitor may institute national nullity proceedings in a Contracting State if, for example, he wants the patent to be declared invalid in that country.
 The Boards of Appeal cannot refer any questions of law to the European Court of Justice because the legal systems of the European Patent Office - i.e. that of the European Patent Convention - and the EU are not connected with each other.